Accessible Learning Labs — Knowledge Resource

 For the system

-Ask whether the organization's processes, policies, and culture reduce barriers across the whole participant journey.
+Inclusive Design — Ask whether the organization's processes, policies, and culture reduce barriers across the whole participant journey.

 Pillar 01 — Universal Design for Learning

-Bracken & Novak — Universal Design in Postsecondary Education.
-A strong higher-education anchor connecting universal design theory to teaching, facilitation, and institutional culture.
+Bracken & Novak — Universal Design in Postsecondary Education

-Burgstahler — Inclusive Higher Education Scholarship.
 Especially useful for practical institutional applications — accessible materials, facilitation design, and barrier-free environments.
+Bridges the framework and the practitioner in ways directly applicable to professional development facilitation.

 Pillar 02 — Inclusive and Participatory Design

-Inclusive Design Research Centre (OCAD University).
 A major scholarly and applied research hub for inclusive design, accessibility innovation, and standards-oriented work across sectors.
-Their approach to design as a relational practice directly informs the collaborative and participatory domain.
+Their understanding of design as a relational practice directly informs the collaborative and participatory domain of facilitation competency.

-UNESCO IESALC — Inclusion in Higher Education.
-Provides a systems-level perspective essential for capacity building work — understanding how institutional culture, governance, and leadership intersect with facilitation practice.
+Provides a systems-level perspective on inclusion essential for capacity building work — understanding how institutional culture, governance, and leadership intersect with facilitation practice.
+The Students as Partners framework redefines session design by treating participants as active co-creators.

 Pillar 03 — Organizational Change and Capacity Building

-CIRTL Network — Inclusive Teaching Scholarship.
 Scholarship on inclusive teaching in graduate and research contexts directly relevant to capacity building in research institutions.
-Particularly useful for understanding how reflective practice and positionality are developed in practitioners over time.
+Particularly useful for understanding how reflective practice and positionality develop in practitioners over time.

 Pillar 04 — Disability Studies and Critical Equity Scholarship

-IAAP CPACC Body of Knowledge.
 The clearest cross-disciplinary foundation for accessibility competency — integrating disability knowledge, universal design, and management systems.
-For facilitation contexts, the sections on disability models and the lived experience of barriers are foundational for the reflective practice domain.
+The sections on disability models and the lived experience of barriers are foundational for the reflective practice domain.
+Pair with the WAS Body of Knowledge and WCAG 2.2 for full coverage.

 Key references